albahari/uncapsulator/README.md

 ﻿Uncapsulator
 =============

-Uncapsulator provides a fluent API for .NET reflection that lets you easily access private members of an object or type, by employing a dynamic proxy that implements `IDynamicMetaObjectProvider`.
+Uncapsulator provides a fluent API for .NET reflection by employing a dynamic proxy that implements `IDynamicMetaObjectProvider`.

-Uncapsulator is also useful when you want to dynamically invoke (public) members of an interface.
-Ordinary dynamic binding is unreliable in this scenario, because it fails with explicitly implemented interface members.
+Compared to C#'s standard dynamic language binding, Uncapsulator lets you:

+ 1. access private members of an object or type (if you choose)
+ 2. dynamically construct an object (see 'Constructing a new object')
+ 3. dynamically call static members of a type (see 'Static members')
+ 4. dynamically call interface members - even when implemented explicitly (see 'Interfaces and casts').

-Uncapsulator is like [ReflectionMagic](https://github.com/ReflectionMagic/ReflectionMagic) on steroids, and is based on the built-in feature in [LINQPad](http://www.linqpad.net), written by Joseph Albahari.
+Uncapsulator is included in [LINQPad](http://www.linqpad.net), written by Joseph Albahari.

 ## Getting Started